Everything you'll need to be ready for your big day

 A book – for relaxing the night before.

 The night before your wedding should be a little nerve-wracking, but mainly super exciting.
-Ideally, by this time all loose ends will be tied up and by following this guide you should have everything you need to be able to just chill, run a bubble bath and unwind before one of the biggest days of your life!
+Ideally, by this time all loose ends will be tied up and by following this guide you should have everything on your pre-wedding essentials list to be able to just chill, run a bubble bath and unwind before one of the biggest days of your life!

 Nat is a fashion-conscious blogger with an interest in all things wedding related.
 Having been married for over four years, Nat is still running her wedding blog entitled Help!
 I'm Getting Married.
 Her other interests include health and beauty, family, travel and hanging out with her cat.